Behaviour

 Greene's advice: use Plan B on your partner.
 Empathise with their concern ("I hear that you're worried this is too permissive"), define yours ("My concern is that what we've been doing isn't working"), and invite collaboration ("I wonder if we could try this for a month and see what happens").

-Start from shared frustration — most reluctant partners agree the current approaches aren't producing results.
-Share resources gradually: a short video, not an entire book.
+Start from shared frustration: most reluctant partners agree the current approaches aren't producing results.
+Share resources gradually (a short video, not an entire book).
 Even one parent using CPS can produce meaningful change.
 For extended family, focus on the fundamental reframe ("kids do well if they can") rather than technical details.

 How to introduce collaborative and proactive solutions to your child's school

 Greene wrote Lost at School specifically for this.
-Practical steps:

 • Share the ALSUP with the school team as a neutral starting document.
 It helps teachers identify lagging skills and unsolved problems without requiring them to adopt the full model.